The-Randalorian/Dialegume/README.md

 TODO: Fully Document customization methods

 There are a bunch of settings that need to be applied to the child nodes used by the dialog box.
 To get these correct, it is recommended to copy the `res://addons/dialegume/sample/dialog_box.tscn` scene and customize things from there.

+## Credits

+The sample character art images were drawn by SPECTRE1.

+The sample background art was modeled by Carpe DM.